mtw/mtw.github.io/Pelican/content/publications/papers/Bi-Alignments_as_Models_of_Incongruent_Evolution_of_RNA_Sequence_and_Secondary_Structure.rst

 Bi-Alignments as Models of Incongruent Evolution of RNA Sequence and Secondary Structure
 ########################################################################################
 :summary: Bi-Alignments as Models of Incongruent Evolution of RNA Sequence and Secondary Structure
+:title: Bi-alignments model incongruent evolution on RNA sequence and structure
+:description: Bi-Alignments are useful for modeling independent selection pressures on RNA sequence and structure evolution

 :breadcrumb: / Home